adhese/sdk/README.md

 		// will add an age target with prefix 'ag' and value '40' to each request adhese.registerRequestParameter('ag', 40);

+### Registering slot target parameters
+When creating a new Ad through the adhese.tag() function, yuo can pass a "parameters" object in the options.
+These parameters are bound to the ad placement you created and will not be considered for other ads on the same page.
+Each attribute key of the object should be a valid prefix, the values are always an array of strings or numbers (int)

+This feature is only available in POST requests.

+The available target parameters and their prefixes are determined by your Adhese account configuration.
+Please contact our support departement for more details.

+		adhese.tag('leaderboard', {'parameters':{'ps':['top']}});

 ### Reserved targeting parameters for mobile apps
 Three specific prefixes have been reserved for passing mobile device and location info.